 Renewing your licence includes getting a medical certificate from a doctor/nurse practitioner that knows you best.
-Our team will be in touch to book an appointment with you approximately 2 months prior to your upcoming birthday.
+The process involves both a nurse and doctor/nurse practitioner appointment that are approx. 3-4 weeks apart.
+Our team will be in touch to book these appointments with you, approximately 2 months prior to your upcoming birthday.
 Please do not call us for an appointment, unless you have not heard from us within 4 weeks of your birthday.

 Unlike a standard doctor/nurse practitioner consultation, the costs in obtaining a driver medical certificate is not funded by any government subsidy.
-Effective now, the cost is \$100.
+Effective now, the cost is \$130 which is made up of a \$30 fee for a nurse assessment and \$100 for a doctor/nurse practitioner's assessment.